 - The preferred management response for the school is for it to be closed prior to the commencement of the school day if extreme weather (i.e., a potential PMF event) is predicted.
 Again, the FERP outlines the process for communication to ensure this is prioritised as the first and preferred course of action.
-In the instance that the site is however occupied, if it has not been closed prior to commencement of the school day, staff and students are to remain on site during the flood event. - As a last resort and if there is a need for occupants to shelter due to flooding, they can do so on-site safely and for a limited period of time.
+In the instance that the site is however occupied, if it has not been closed prior to commencement of the school day, staff and students are to remain on site during the flood event and evacuate up to the upper floor levels. - Within consideration of climate change factor applies to the 1% AEP and the affectation on the PMF, this affects the flood levels of the lower floors.
+The upper floor levels are clear of the FPL and therefore appropriate for shelter-in-place. - As a last resort and if there is a need for occupants to shelter due to flooding, they can do so on-site safely and for a limited period of time.
 Details on preparation for such an event are included in a FERP for the site/school.
 Any person on site should shelter-in-place until flood waters recede, as a last possible option.
-Shelter-in-place can occur in any building above the PMF level.
+Shelter-in-place can occur in the upper levels of any floor in any building above the PMF level.
 The FIRA confirms (Table 1 of the FIRA) that Block A, B, and C all sit above the PMF level (metre Australian Height Datum (mAHD)).
 To support shelter-in-place and prevent any potential disruption to essential services for those remaining on site during a flood event, the following design considerations have been made: - During a flood event, the stormwater system can accommodate any overflow of the local sewerage system, to prevent back up into surrounding properties. - Water supply can continue to operate during a flood event. - A backup generator can supply electricity in the event the local distribution network is not operating due to flooding.
 The substation and backup generators will both be located above the PMF.